Mekhlabhishek/Test1/book/chapter-03.md

 ./node_modules/.bin/wdio wdio.conf.js
 ```

-you will see an error on terminal as
+you will see an error on the terminal as

 ```
 pattern ./test/specs/**/*.js did not match any file